 When one cannot get away from the train tracks down the block or the highway behind the house, then something must happen to protect the public.
 Our outdoor absorptive barriers get rid of the sound from traffic along Interstates and major thoroughfares.

 The reduction of offensive sounds makes it much more enjoyable for people in residential areas allowing them to spend more time outdoors.
 Families can walk to the park or ride bicycles without dealing with noise when well-designed, sound-absorptive sound walls are used to eliminate unwanted noise.

 The NIH says that more people are suffering death from heart disease caused by noise pollution.
 Reducing the levels of sound that affect the public is more vital now than ever with new technologies like cell phones that can produce more than 85 decibels of noise, the level at which hearing loss occurs.
 The NIH says that mobile devices can output as much as 105 decibels on high volume.

-Noise-absorptive sound barriers for residential and commercial kill noise instead of reflecting it.
-These walls make life more enjoyable, safer, and convenient for residents living near Interstates, large retail outlets, and factories.
+Noise-absorptive sound barriers for commercial and residence kill noise instead of reflecting it.
+These exterior walls make life more enjoyable, safer, and convenient for residents living near Interstates, large retail outlets, and factories.